PeterTGarner/TermuxRadio/README.md

 Uses whiptail for menuing - should be installed by default                            Uses mpv for playing the media

 Installation:
-1. Download and cooy to a location of your choice;
+1. Download and copy to a location of your choice;
 2. Make sure the path for "bash" is correct for your system

 Usage: